What’s the Buzz

 Is neurodivergence a disability or mental illness?

 Neurodivergence does not equate to a learning disorder or weakness.
 This concept helps us realize that any differences in brain function aren't inherently wrong or problematic.
-In other words, being neurodivergent isn't necessarily a disability
+In other words, being neurodivergent isn't necessarily a disability.

-But, at the same time, it's crucial to acknowledge that many neurodivergent people can also have developmental disorders or chronic mental health illnesses that affect how they live.
+However, it is crucial to acknowledge that many neurodivergent people can also have developmental disorders or chronic mental health illnesses that affect how they live.
 This may mean they require special accommodations at their workplace or school to help them function at their best.

 Why is the term "neurodivergent" used?